 The club has hosted 24 award-winning Flower Shows since 1960, the latest on July 8, 2017, to celebrate the club's 90th anniversary.
 The purpose of a Standard Flower Show is to educate club members and the viewing public, to stimulate interest in horticulture and floral design, to provide an outlet for creative expression, and to convey to the community the objectives of National Garden Clubs, Inc. (NGC).
 The show must conform to the standards established by NGC and must be judged by a panel/s of NGC-approved judges.

 Originally, the club held many small fundraisers in a given year.
 In November 1968, the club held its first major fundraiser, which became an annual event.
 It was held in a local church and consisted of a luncheon and floral design program.
 The food was prepared and served by club members using the church kitchen.
 In 1971, baked goods and a white elephant sale were added.
 In 1983, the event was moved to the Carlisle in Lombard where it has remained.
 Today the fundraiser, "A Festive Touch," consists of a luncheon, a floral design program, raffle, goodies table, treasures table, and boutique tables (crafts, needlework and fresh arrangements...all the handiwork of club members and friends).
 Attendance has grown to over 400 guests.
 Proceeds help support the club's programs, scholarships, and community projects throughout the year.
+The event was cancelled in 2020 and 2021 due to the pandemic but returned in 2022.

 The Garden Club of Downers Grove is a charter member of National Garden Clubs, Inc. (NGC), Central Region, and a charter member of The Garden Clubs of Illinois, Inc. (GCI), District II.
 Club members have been very active in the work of NGC and GCI, including several who have held positions on the National, Regional, State, and District boards.
 A number of club members are nationally accredited Landscape Design Consultants, Gardening Consultants, and Environmental Consultants.
 The club is the recipient of many National, Regional, State, and District awards.